dhurlburtusa/shortcuts/docker/docker-notes.md

 	+ Can create stacks of containers in a hierarchy of interrelated services that share dependencies and can be orchestrated and scaled together.

+## Docker Objects

+When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.

+### Images

+An image is a read-only template with instructions for creating a Docker container.
+Often, an image is based on another image, with some additional customization.

+### Containers

+A container is a runnable instance of an image.
+You can create, start, stop, move, or delete a container using the Docker API or CLI.
+You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.

 ## Docker Images and Containers

 - A packaged application, ready to be run as a container.